Listen to this article

 3) Try Myo-Reps

-Once I returned to the gym, I didn’t feel comfortable standing for long periods so any exercises done standing were pretty much out of the question.
+Once I returned to the gym, I didn’t feel comfortable standing for long periods, so any exercises done standing up were pretty much out of the question.

-For example, you’ll start with one set of 15-20 reps, which is your activation set.
-After a short break – such as 3 to 5 breaths – you’ll do 3-to-5 sets of 3-to-5 reps using the same weight.
-That’s one myo-rep circuit and then you move on to your next exercise.
+For example, a myo-rep set would look like this: you start with one set of 15-20 reps, which is your activation set.
+After a short break – such as 3 to 5 breaths – you’ll do 3-to-5 sets of 3-to-5 reps using the same weight as your first set.
+That’s one myo-rep circuit, and then you move on to your next exercise.

-This simple routine allowed me to hit nearly every machine in the gym, all done while sitting down, which fit my current abilities at the time.
+This simple routine allowed me to hit nearly every machine in the gym during one workout, and it was all done while sitting down, which fit my current abilities at the time.

-Beyond their convenience, using high rep strategies like myo-reps early in rehab may also be better than using heavier weights to re-learn various movement patterns.
+Beyond their convenience, using high rep strategies like myo-reps might be better than heavier weights early in rehab to help yourself re-learn various movement patterns.

 4) Train One Side at a Time